Cop Purged Dead Girl’s Texts at Scene of Her Death, Prosecutors Say

 One minute after the young woman’s texts with Olmos were deleted, someone opened her Snapchats from him, appearing to make them disappear.

-Little did that person know, the messages would linger on the device for two years, revealing Olmos’s last pleas as he drove to the young woman’s house.
+Little did that person know, the messages would linger on the device for two years, revealing Olmos’ last pleas as he drove to the young woman’s house.

 “You can’t do this to me,” he messaged over and over, “you can’t.”